Titterstone Clee Hill: Radar domes

-During the Second World War, a radar station was established on Titterstone Clee in September 1941.
+During the Second World War, a radar station was established on Titterstone Clee in September 1941 as part of the air defence of the United Kingdom.
 Operating under the cover name RAF Clee Hill, it housed between 40 and 50 personnel.
 At first, the radar and wireless staff lived in huts on the site, which made for cold conditions in winter.
 In September 1956 the station ceased to be residential, and personnel were instead billeted in Ludlow.
 The unit, latterly commanded by a Flight Lieutenant, was disbanded and closed in September 1957.
 It was later reactivated in 1964 under the control of the Civil Aviation Authority.

-Several radar domes and towers remain in operation on the summit.
+Now used by the Civil Aviation Authority for civil radar operations, several radar domes and towers remain in operation on the summit.
 The largest array is part of the National Air Traffic Services (NATS) network, one of around 30 overlapping radars that together monitor UK airspace.
 The installation at Titterstone Clee tracks aircraft within a radius of about 100 mi.
 A smaller dome is operated by the Met Office as part of a nationwide network of 16 weather radars used to detect rainfall and cloud systems.
 The domes and towers are well-known local landmarks, and one of the larger radomes is popularly nicknamed "the golf ball".

-RAF Clee Hill

-RAF Clee Hill was a Royal Air Force radar station located on the summit of Titterstone Clee, active during the Second World War and briefly in the post-war period.
-The station played a role in air defence of the United Kingdom and was later used by the Civil Aviation Authority for civil radar operations.

 Modern-day quarrying

 Quarrying continues on Clee Hill, to the rear of Cleehill village.
 Operations resumed in the late 1980s, around 50 years after the closure of the Titterstone Clee Dhustone quarry near the summit.
 The current quarry extracts dolerite for use in road construction and aggregate.

-The site is operated by Tarmac Ltd, a major UK construction materials company, which has managed the quarrying, processing, and distribution of stone from the hill since the resumption of operations.
+The site is currently operated by Midland Quarry Products.

 From the A4117 road, the main quarry buildings are faintly visible, though careful landscaping and screening largely conceal the industrial site from public view.
 The quarry remains an important local employer and continues the long history of stone extraction on Titterstone Clee that dates back to the 19th century.